This week, we’re talking to Lula Balmond-Nightingale, who not only works here in the Balmonds office but is actually the reason it all began!

 How does that affect your confidence?

 It’s not good!
 Probably the worst thing is the horrible self-conscious feeling; with everyone around me in shorts and strappy tops; I just feel so reluctant to expose my skin and this makes me very miserable.
 I can’t bear looking at smooth brown skin everywhere when often mine has sore red patches all over it.
 The chlorine in swimming pools aggravates my skin and the thought of venturing into the sea is just too much.
-All in all, the summer is not my favorite time of year.
+All in all, the summer is not my favourite time of year.

 What was it like for you growing up with itchy skin?
 Do you remember much about your childhood summers?